 Dog food and treatsDog nutrition doesn’t have to be complicated.
 Make sure you start with the basics.
 There are so many high-quality pet foods on the market it’s not difficult to find one that provides a complete and balanced diet, including all the essential amino acids.
 Good quality dog food should meet all your dog’s nutritional requirements and guide you on how much to feed your dog based on age, activity level, and ideal body weight.
 There is plenty of homemade dog treat recipes available to tempt your dog.
 While not essential to feed your dog extras, treats can play an important role in motivating your dog in training and boosting essential nutrients provided by their usual dog food.

 If your dog is more of a homebody than a social butterfly leaving them behind while you go trick or treating is probably best.
 But that doesn’t mean they can’t enjoy the festivities and enjoy their own tricky treats.
-Baking healthy Halloween treats for your dog doesn’t need to be complicated.
-What’s more, if you
+Baking healthy Halloween dog treats doesn’t need to be complicated.
+What’s more, if you get a

 Love it or hate it, there’s just no getting around the fact that ginger has long been considered a spice with a lot of medicinal muscle.
-Ginger is well known for easing stomach upsets as well as reducing morning and motion sickness.
+Ginger is well known for easing an upset stomach as well as reducing morning and motion sickness.
 What’s more, ginger contains potent anti-inflammatory compounds called gingerols.
-And it’s these anti-inflammatory
+And it’s these properties that

 OK, the chickpea might not be the first thing you think of when you want to treat yourself or your dog, but it has an awful lot to offer.
 This humble legume, known as a Chickpea in the UK and as a Garbanzo bean in the USA packs a powerful nutritional punch.
 Not only are